 - Coordinates and monitors schedule updates, invoices, and submittals.

 - Reports the status of projects to business and market leaders.

 - Participates in team meetings and provides regular on-site project presence.

-[Work Hours & Benefits] This is a great spot to talk about the working hours and benefits specific to your firm.
+[Work Hours & Benefits] This section of your safety manager job description is a great spot to talk about the working hours and benefits specific to your firm.
 Potential safety managers want to learn things like team size, remote work, and travel requirements.
 And don’t forget to highlight any benefits that set your company apart, like tuition credits, childcare reimbursements, or paid time off.